rustnl/rustnl2025/src/pages/getting-there.md

 Our main venue is [**Kinepolis Jaarbeurs**][1] in [Utrecht](/#where).

-As you plan your trip, it is important to remember that The Netherlands is very dense and that traveling between cities is easy by train.
+As you plan your trip, it is important to remember that traveling between cities is easy by train in The Netherlands.

 You might also want to take a look at our [hotel recommendations](/hotels)